red-gate/web-kata/kata-ts-6.md

 1. Check redux actions in the app

-    The store we created in `src/store.ts` has a `logger` as one of our middleware.
+    The store we created in `src/store.ts` has a `logger` as one of our middleware as well as `react-router-redux`.
 This will allow us to check the actions that are fired within the app.

     ```js
     import logger from 'redux-logger';

     const middleware = [
         thunk,
-        logger
+        logger,
+        routerMiddleware(history)
     ];
     ```